 Lippie magnate Kylie Jenner went into the long weekend riding high after announcing her largest ever restock, lip liner singles, and a new highlighter.
-But the Better Business Bureau — a non-profit that sets standards for ethical business behavior and monitors compliance — had other plans.
-In the first business review of KJ's company, the organization assigned Kylie Cosmetics an "F" rating, the lowest available score.
+But the Better Business Bureau — a non-profit that sets standards for ethical business behaviour and monitors compliance — had other plans.
+In the first business review of KJ's company, the organisation assigned Kylie Cosmetics an "F" rating, the lowest available score.

 As the write-up on the Bureau's website outlines, 133 complaints — about delivery, problems with the product, and billing — were reported and evaluated over the past year.
 Reportedly, five of these issues were never resolved and the business "failed to resolve underlying cause(s) of a pattern of complaints," according to the BBB.

 To be fair, we're guessing many of the complaints are the result of unlucky but solvable growing pains.
 For instance, at the end of May, Kylie Cosmetics instagrammed a pic of new, less conspicuous packaging.
 (The ubiquitous lip-dripping kits were so hot — and recognisable — that they were often stolen or vandalised en route to customers homes.)
 Considering a whopping 69 complaints had to do with delivery, it's likely many were lodged before the box was redesigned.
 In May, Kylie Cosmetics told the BBB they were taking steps to change their packaging, but BBB notes that as of the end of June, "the pattern of complaint allegations continues."